 A Fighting Life

-- Subject Listing: Biography, Western History, African American Studies
+- Subject Listing: History / Western History; African American Studies; Biography, Autobiography, and Memoir

 - Bibliographic information: 288 pp., 25 illus., 6 x 9 in.